-$$t{A}^{FTA,2} = \frac{(H-c)}{3n{F}+8}$$ (27)
+$$t{A}^{FTA,2} = \frac{(H - c)}{3n{F} + 8}$$ (28)

-$$t_A^{CU,1} = t_A^{CU,2} = \frac{(H-c)(1+4\gamma^m)}{3n_F - 4n_F\gamma^m + 8}$$ (28)
+$$t_A^{CU,1} = t_A^{CU,2} = \frac{(H-c)(1+4\gamma^m)}{3n_F - 4n_F\gamma^m + 8}$$ (29)

-Notice that MFN and FTA tariff levels are negatively related to the number of firms in F. In the case of customs unions, tariffs may instead increase or decrease with the number of firms in country F. It is easy to show that if the level of inequality is sufficiently low $(0.75 < \gamma^m < 1)$, then the tariffs chosen under a CU increase with the number of firms active in country F. The opposite is true if inequality is high.
+Notice that the MFN and FTA tariff levels are negatively related to the number of firms in country F. In the case of a customs union, tariffs may instead increase or decrease with the number of firms in country F. It is easy to show that if the level of inequality is sufficiently low (0.75 < γ^m < 1), then the tariffs chosen under a CU increase with the number of firms active in country F, while the opposite holds if inequality is high.

-To gain some intuition for the relationship between tariffs under different trade regimes and the number of firms in country F let us start by considering trade policies chosen as to maximize social welfare (i.e. the average individual's utility).
-We can use expressions (26), (27), and (28)24 to conclude that under this hypothesis, there exists a negative relationship between tariffs and the number of firms in country F. As shown by Krishna (1998) in a similar framework,25 the higher the number of firms in the non-member country, the greater is the degree of trade diversion brought about by a preferential agreement.
+To gain some intuition for the relationship between tariffs under different trade regimes and the number of firms in country F, let us start by considering trade policies chosen as to maximize social welfare (i.e. the average individual's utility).
+We can use expressions (27), (28), and (29)30 to conclude that under this hypothesis, there exists a negative relationship between tariffs and the number of firms in country F. As shown by Krishna (1998) in a similar framework, the higher the number of firms in the non-member country, the greater is the degree of trade diversion brought about by a preferential agreement.
 It is exactly to offset trade diversion that welfare maximizing external tariffs decrease with the number of firms in F.

-In the MFN and FTA regimes, the fraction of profits received by the representative voter (the median) is less than the fraction received by the average voter, since $\gamma^m < 1$.
+Under the MFN and FTA regimes, the fraction of profits received by the representative voter (the median) is less than the fraction received by the average voter, since $\gamma^m < 1$.
 Thus, an increase in profits due to an increase in tariffs matters less to the representative than to the average voter, and this explains the negative relationship between tariffs and the number of firms in country F in the MFN and FTA regimes.
 On the other hand, the representative in a CU may receive a fraction of profits greater than the average voter.
 In this case, tariffs may increase or decrease with n_F depending on the fraction of profits he receives.
-If this fraction is significantly greater than the fraction received by the average voter, (i.e. if
+If this fraction is significantly greater than the fraction received by the average voter, (i.e. if $0.75 < \gamma^m < 1$ and hence $2\gamma_m > 1.5^{31}$), then an increase in the number of firms active in F leads to an increase in the common external tariffs.
+Thus, an increase in the number of firms in country F increases so much the strategic gains in profits for firms based in member countries brought about by trade diversion, as to increase the common external tariff chosen by the representative.

-24In this case, the tariffs that maximize welfare in the MFN and FTA regimes can be found by replacing $\gamma^m = 1$ in expressions (26) and (27).
-In the case of customs unions, we replace $2\gamma^m = 1$ in expression (28).
+30In this case, the tariffs that maximize welfare under the MFN and FTA regimes can be found by replacing $\gamma^m = 1$ in expressions (27) and (28).
+In the case of a customs union, we replace $2\gamma^m = 1$ in expression (29).